OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

     throw new ValidationMessageException(ProgramMessageKeys.ERROR_NOT_FOUND);
   }

-The important part here is the use of the repositories :code:`existsByCode(...)`, which is a Spring Data _projection.
+The important part here is the use of the repositories :code:`existsByCode(...)`, which is a `Spring Data projection`_.
 This will avoid pulling the row, avoid turning a row into a Java object, and in general can save upwards of 100ms as well as the extra memory overhead.
 If the column is indexed (and well indexed), the database may even avoid a trip to disk, which typically can bring this check in under a millisecond.

 Use Database Paging
 --------------------